Aldona: St. Thomas Church

 The St. Thomas Church remains an awe-inspiring presence in Aldona.
 It was built in 1596 on a high plateau on the banks of the Mapusa River, a tributary of the Mandovi River.
-A flight of broad steps cut into a cliff lead to an open plain that surrounds the grand white building.
+A flight of broad steps cut into a cliff leads to an open plain that surrounds the grand white building.

-The Feast of St. Thomas is celebrated each year on the second Saturday following Easter.
+The Feast of St. Thomas is celebrated each year on the third Saturday following Easter Sunday.

 Inside, the Church is ornately decorated with symbolic biblical murals and grand statues.
 The treasures of the Church are the subject of a village legend.
-At one time, the statues of the church were strung with jewellery by villagers as thanks for prayers answered.
+At one time, the statues of the church were strung with jewelry by villagers as thanks for prayers answered.
 However, it is said that the churches were often robbed of these jewels.

 The Church buildings are white-washed in the tradition of Goan churches.
-The bandstand in the grounds and the cemetery are also white-washed.
+The bandstand on the grounds and the cemetery are also white-washed.